 Every recovery involving a Snatch Strap should be done using one or two Snatch Strap Dampeners.
 These are basically canvas bags that fold over the strap, and slow it down should the strap break.
 When you see a strap break you clearly understand why slowing them down is a priority!

 There are a few techniques to using a Snatch Strap safely, which I will go into below.
-The video below will also show you how to safely use a Snatch Strap.
+There’s plenty of other 4WDing skills and techniques to learn too; take the time to master them.

 Consider the options

 Is a Snatch Strap the best option?
 Which way are you going to pull the vehicle out?
 What can you attach it to?
 What are the tyre pressures involved?
 Take your time when coming up with a safe, effective way to recover a four wheel drive and you will get out quicker (and without any damage) than rushing into it.